ZerothAngel/FtDScripts/ai/naval-ai.md

 In this mode, `AttackAngle` must never be explicitly set to 90 degrees.

 But it's still a bit more complicated.
 The delta between target distance and `AttackDistance` (i.e. `AttackDistance - target distance`) is fed to a PID configured by `AttackPIDConfig`.
 The output of this PID is then used to compute the attacking angle.
 This smoothly scales the attack angle between `AttackAngle` and `180 - AttackAngle` and prevents the vehicle from rapidly switching between the two angles when straddling `AttackDistance`.

+#### With AttackReverse = true ####

+When `AttackReverse` is true, the method for maintaining `AttackDistance` changes: Rather than "flipping" `AttackAngle` (i.e. `180 - AttackAngle`), the script will instead negate `AttackDrive` resulting in reverse motion.
+This works best when `AttackAngle` is close to (or even equal to) 0 as it keeps the front facing the enemy.
+This is ideal for tanks, which are presumably armored primarily in the front.
+(This is the colloquially known "frontal broadside" mode.)

+Needless to say, your vehicle should be able to move in reverse.
+Dediblades, propellers & wheels will work fine.
+Unfortunately, backwards-facing jets inexplicably do not activate when the main drive is reversed, so the default configuration (which acts by sending standard vehicle controls) does not work.
+Note that moving in reverse isn't a strict requirement, as this mode will still provide a stop-fire-move-stop-fire-move sort of behavior in that case.

+Behind-the-scenes, the same PID that was used for `AttackAngle` is instead used to scale the throttle between `-AttackDrive` and `AttackDrive`.
+So in theory it should smoothly maintain `AttackDistance` as long as the vehicle response is "good enough" and the PID is tuned.
+(Wheels tend to slip a lot, so they will probably never be good enough.)

 ### Attack Runs ###